sansyrox/gotham-app/README.md

 # gotham-app

-Final version of the Gotham app for EuroPython 2023.
+Final version of the Gotham app.